thebradleysanders/Monoprice-6-Zone-Audio-Controller/README.md

  An Integration for the Monoprice 6-Zone Amplifier, with added sound mode, balance, treble & bass This is a modification of the <a href="https://www.home-assistant.io/integrations/monoprice/">existing Monoprice integration</a>.

- Note: if you your zones are slow to respond, make sure all entities in the zones you are not using are disabled in Home Assistant.
+ <b>Note:</b> if you your zones are slow to respond, make sure all entities in the zones you are not using are disabled in Home Assistant.

 ## How To:
 * Add the monoprice folder to your /config/custom_components folder